Learning Outcomes

 This article has covered the following key knowledge points:

-- SDLT (England) must be paid and the return submitted within 14 days of completion; LTT (Wales) within 30 days.
+- SDLT (England) must be paid and the return submitted within 14 days of the effective date; LTT (Wales) within 30 days.

-- The SDLT5 or LTT certificate is required for registration of title at HM Land Registry.
+- The SDLT5 or LTT certificate/reference is required for registration of title at HM Land Registry.

-- The buyer’s solicitor must apply to register the transfer within the 30-working-day priority period (registered land) or two months (first registration).
+- The buyer’s solicitor must apply to register the transfer within the 30-working-day OS1/OS2 priority period (registered land) or lodge FR1 within two months (first registration).

-- The seller’s solicitor must redeem any existing mortgage and provide evidence of discharge (DS1 or electronic notification).
+- The seller’s solicitor must redeem any existing mortgage and provide evidence of discharge (DS1/DS3 or END1) to satisfy undertakings.

-- The lender’s charge must be registered at HM Land Registry, and at Companies House within 21 days if the buyer is a company.
+- The lender’s charge must be registered at HM Land Registry to take effect at law, and at Companies House within 21 days if the borrower is a company or LLP.

 Key Terms and Concepts